 Field-hunting tip

-Look in sedimentary evaporite deposits country — that is the host setting where kurgantaite typically forms.
+Look in sedimentary evaporite deposits country, the host setting where kurgantaite typically forms.
 If you start seeing halite, gypsum, borax in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.